MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

         }
     ```

+- **Understanding User Preferences**: We're building a system to personalize user experiences.
+To do this, we need to understand each user's preferences.
+This exercise focuses on how we analyze user statements to build that understanding.

-- At the bottom of the page, you see the prompt template.
-You can edit the inputs from the UI, but you can edit the prompt only from the code file in **js/flows-js/src/userProfileFlow.ts**.
-- The prompt you see instructs the model to act as a user profile expert.
+- **The Prompt Template**: At the bottom of the UI page, you'll find the prompt template.
+You can adjust the input values through the UI.
+However, to ensure consistency and maintainability, the prompt template itself is stored in the code file (`js/flows-js/src/userProfileFlow.ts`).
+Any changes to the prompt's structure require modifying the code.
+The prompt text instructs the model to act as a user profile expert.

-- Read the prompt text.
-Disucss with your group what the model is expected to do with this prompt's information.
-- The goal of this flow/agent is to try and understand the user's long term likes and dislikes from their statement.
-This agent doesn't actually respond to the user but silently analyses every statement the user makes and tries to understand what the user's preferences are.
-The model returns a strongly-typed response of type **UserProfileFlowOutputSchema** which has the following fields.
+- **Discussion Points**: After reading the prompt, discuss in your group:
+  - How does the prompt guide the model's analysis of user statements?
+  - What are some potential challenges the model might face in interpreting diverse user input?

+- **Silent Analysis**: It's important to remember that this agent works behind the scenes.
+It doesn't directly interact with the user.
+Instead, it silently processes each user statement to build a profile of their preferences.

+- **How This Works**: This flow/agent analyzes user statements to understand their long-term likes and dislikes.
+The results of this analysis are organized into a structured format called `UserProfileFlowOutputSchema`.
+This schema includes fields like `likes` and `dislikes`, which allow us to easily categorize and store the user's preferences.

 - Run the prompt with the following input:

      ```json